We may receive compensation when you click on links to products from our partners.

 Taking a job offer

-Salaries offered in jobs ads are usually an estimate and it is hard to know or guess what your fellow co-workers will be being paid unless they tell you directly.
+Salaries offered in job ads are usually an estimate and it is hard to know or guess what your co-workers will be being paid unless they tell you directly.
 To find out more accurate information, going through recruiters such as AP-Executive.com for the likes of a private banking job will always be a good move.

 Written by an American expat who lived in Italy and is still living in France, this book gives you the right questions to ask about moving abroad.
 Better yet, it also gives you the answers.